-7 months.
+The statistics are published 7 months after the end of the reference period.
 No preliminary figures are published.
 Results are published in September, where the reference period is January (and, for some variables, the previous calendar year).
-The statistics are published with a high degree of punctuality.

 6.1 Timeliness and time lag - final results